sulemanrepo/AWS-deployment-documentation/wordpress-ec2-setup.md

 SSH (22)

-Create a new key pair and download it.
+Key Pair: Create a new one and download it

-Launch the instance.
+Launch the instance

-2. Connect to EC2 Instance
+2. Connect to EC2

-Open your terminal and connect:
+Use SSH to access your instance:

 ssh -i "Downloads/task1Key.pem" ubuntu@<EC2-Public-IP>